ADULIS-SEC-dev/JDEX/README.md

-# JDEX
+# JEGOL™ Decentralized Exchange*
-JEGOL™ Decentralized Exchange.
+* A research initiative to openly develop and implement decentralized exchanges for better, DeFi (Decentralized Finance) oriented monetary policies in 🇪🇹.